1cupcold unsalted butter(2 sticks), cut into ½-inch cubes

 Transfer dough to lightly floured surface.
 Halve the dough and form into two discs.
 Wrap each tightly with plastic wrap.

 Refrigerate at least 30 minutes prior to rolling out.
 (Dough can be made 3 days ahead of assembly.
-Keep chilled, or freeze up to 1 month.)
+Keep chilled.
+Let sit at room temperature 10-15 minutes before rolling.)

 In a large sauté pan, melt butter over medium heat.
 Add onions, celery, and shallots.
 Season with salt and pepper.
-Sauté until brown, about 8 minutes, stirring frequently.
+Sauté until brown, about 5 minutes, stirring occasionally.

 Add wine, and reduce by half, about 3 minutes.
 Mix in flour, and stir for 2 minutes.
 Slowly whisk in hot stock until completely incorporated.
 Let bubble and thicken for 7-10 minutes.